wlukorito/jwt-node-auth/README.md

 # jwt-node-auth

-### Node.js API with JWT Aunthentication with BCRYPT password encryption
+### Node.js Aunthentication API using JWT & BCRYPT

 The code demonstrates creating a `Node.js` API using `Express.js` routes.
 In the code, I create a `register user route` for creating users.